MasuRii/zero-zerogpt/README.md

 Zero-ZeroGPT is a demonstration application that showcases how replacing standard spaces with various Unicode space characters can affect the detection of AI-generated text by common AI detection tools like **GPTZero** and **ZeroGPT**.
 This project looks to explore the limitations of current AI detection methods and promote discussion about more robust processing techniques.

+> **Note:** This version is a fork of the original project.
+It has been enhanced by **MasuRii** to include full **PDF document support**, whereas the original application only supported plain and rich text.

 ## Live Demo

-Experience Zero-ZeroGPT in action: [https://oct4pie.github.io/zero-zerogpt](https://oct4pie.github.io/zero-zerogpt)
+Experience Zero-ZeroGPT in action (deployed via GitHub Pages): [https://oct4pie.github.io/zero-zerogpt](https://oct4pie.github.io/zero-zerogpt)

 ## AI Detection Approach